program-transformations/program-transformations.github.io/index.md

 # News
-- Decisions have been sent to the authors, and will be soon available on [OpenReview](https://openreview.net/group?id=NeurIPS.cc/2019/Workshop/Program_Transformations).
+- Decisions are available on [OpenReview](https://openreview.net/group?id=NeurIPS.cc/2019/Workshop/Program_Transformations).
 - The schedule is available [here](#schedule) and on the [official site](https://neurips.cc/Conferences/2019/Schedule?showEvent=13188).
 - The workshop will take place on **Saturday, Dec.
 14th**, West Level 1, **Room 114+115**.